-In April 2021, the International Accounting Standards Board (Board) published the Exposure Draft Lack of Exchangeability.
-The Exposure draft proposes to add requirements to IAS 21 for a company to determine whether a currency is exchangeable into another currency and the exchange rate to use when it is not.
+In April 2021, the International Accounting Standards Board (IASB) published the Exposure Draft Lack of Exchangeability.
+The Exposure draft proposes to add requirements to IAS 21 for an entity to determine whether a currency is exchangeable into another currency and the exchange rate to use when it is not.

 At its January 2022 meeting, the IASB considered the feedback received on the Exposure Draft.
 At its September 2022 meeting, the IFRS Interpretations Committee provided advice on the project’s direction after considering the feedback on the Exposure Draft.